Preliminary Discussions: Facilities and Enrolment Review

 The information provided says that the new school is adding 500 seats for K-5.
 This is actually not the case since the seats will be filled with existing students from Rosedale and Cheam.
 The 500 seats are not added seats.
 The students coming from Rosedale and not leaving empty seats behind, the Rosedale existing school will become a Middle school only and those K-5 students will only be moving.
 The Cheam students also are moving to the new school.
 Cheam will be closing it's doors, again not leaving open seats behind.
 So in Essence, the new school of 500 seats is replacing existing seats, not adding seats.
 With an expect 1150 more students over the next decade, the solution still hasn't been found.

-Karine Lemay asked about 2 months ago
+Karine Lemay asked 9 months ago

 Thank you for your question and interest in the planning of new school spaces.